takiwaki/Blastwave/HYD1D/README.md

 ## How to run and analyze

-This document describe how to run the simulation and how to analyze the data you obtained by the simulations.
+This manual describes how to run the simulation and how to analyze the data you obtained by the simulations.
+Following the proceadure, you will confirm that the simulation code runs correctly, and learn how to visualize the basic outputs of the 1D blast-wave simulation.
+You are NOT required to understand the details of the code or the physics at this stage.

 ### login and go to work directory
 First login the server, `w000.cfca.nao.ac.jp`.